 - inability to properly operate the wheelchair functions

 The proper cushion will help pressure distribution, stability, postural alignment, comfort and will improve wheelchair mobility.

 We offer postural support systems designed for people with a wide range of adult geriatric or bariatric rehabilitation needs.
-The wheelchair backs we carry in our Maryland store are designed for comfort, durability and ease of use.
+The wheelchair backs we carry in our Central Maryland store are designed for comfort, durability and ease of use.
 Wheelchair backs are available in a variety of contours to assist with lateral positioning and pelvic and scapular relief.
 We carry widths from 12”-24” and heights from 12”-33”.